The colourful glowing head of a Chinese dragon at night The colourful glowing head of a Chinese dragon at night

 Where to celebrate the Lunar New Year in London

 Chinese New Year follows the moon's cycle, which means it falls every year on a different day.
-In 2025, it starts on 28 January and runs for seven days, with the first day being the most important.
-It's the Year of the Snake, symbolising introspection, intuition, and adaptability.
+In 2026, it starts on 17 February and runs for two weeks, with the first day being the most important.
+It's the Year of the Horse, symbolising victorious success and good fortune.
 Chinese New Year in London is one of the biggest celebrations of its kind outside of Asia, so it's no surprise that there are many events across the city where you can celebrate in style.
 From workshops and lion dances to dim sum platters and Michelin-star set menus, here's our guide to celebrating the Lunar New Year in London.
 Gong Xi fa cai!

 1. 1